uktrade/data-hub-frontend/docs/Deployments.md

 The release title should be `v<VERSION_NUMBER>` and release notes can be created by clicking the `Auto-generate release notes` button.

-Check that the release notes generated look correct.
+Check that the release notes generated contain what you expect to be deployed to production.

 6. Go to Jenkins and click on `Build with Parameters`.